meinside/gemini.nvim/README.md

 Get your API key from [here](https://makersuite.google.com/app/apikey)

-and create a config file at path `configFilepath` with following content:
+and create a JSON config file at path `configFilepath` with following content:

 ```json
 {